 Q: My Jeep’s hard/soft top leaks when it rains.
 What can I do?

 A: Sadly, this is a very common problem.
 And, not every Jeep JK leaks in the same location.
 Some owners have had luck adding weather-stripping.
 Jeep issued a troubleshooting PDF to its dealers, which may be downloaded here.
+After a lot of trial and error, I found a simple, cost-effective solution.
+Watch my video here.

 Q: My side-view mirrors leak for hours after I wash my Jeep.
 How can I stop this leak?